BASIN-3D/basin3d/docs/plugins.rst

 4. Find the available monitoring feature IDs (aka location identifiers).
 Note: These monitoring feature IDs are required parameters for BASIN-3D data requests.

 Option 1: Specify a `USGS HUC <https://water.usgs.gov/GIS/huc.html>`_ 2, 4, 6, 8, 10, or 12-digit code in the parent_feature argument.
 Prefix the HUC identifier with "EPA-".
-The BASIN-3D USGS plugin can be used to find USGS HUC information and identifiers:
+The BASIN-3D USGS plugin can be used to find USGS HUC information and identifiers.
+For example, to find the EPA locations in the USGS huc 14020001:

 .. code-block::